awsdocs/amazon-kendra-developer-guide/doc_source/filtering.md

 # Filtering queries<a name="filtering"></a>

-You can improve the response from the [Query](API_Query.md) API by using filters\.
+You can improve the response from the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html) API by using filters\.
 Filters restrict the documents in the response to ones that directly apply to the query\.
 To create faceted search suggestions, use Boolean logic to filter out specific document attributes from the response or documents that don't match specific criteria\.
 You can specify facets using the `Facets` parameter in the `Query` API\.

 To search documents that you have indexed with Amazon Kendra for Amazon Lex, use [AMAZON\.KendraSearchIntent](https://docs.aws.amazon.com/lexv2/latest/dg/API_KendraConfiguration.html)\.
 For an example of configuring Amazon Kendra with Amazon Lex, see [Creating a FAQ Bot for an Amazon Kendra Index](https://docs.aws.amazon.com/lexv2/latest/dg/faq-bot-kendra-search.html)\.
 You can also provide a filter for the response by using [AttributeFilter](https://docs.aws.amazon.com/kendra/latest/dg/API_AttributeFilter.html)\.
 This is the query filter in JSON when configuring `AMAZON.KendraSearchIntent`\.
 To provide an attribute filter when configuring a search intent in the console, go to the intent editor and choose Amazon Kendra query to provide a query filter in JSON\.
-For examples of using an attribute filter in JSON, see [Using document attributes to filter search results](#search-filtering)\.
 For more information about `AMAZON.KendraSearchIntent`, see the [Amazon Lex documentation guide](https://docs.aws.amazon.com/lexv2/latest/dg/built-in-intent-kendra-search.html)\.

 ## Facets<a name="search-facets"></a>